cscarv/cscarv.github.io/_pages/about.md

 Check out my [Publications](https://cscarv.github.io/publications) page to learn more about past projects that I've worked on.

-I'm grateful to be supported by a 2022 Siebel Scholarship and an NSERC PGS-D Scholarship.

 Background
 ======
-I'm a PhD candidate in Prof. Justin Solomon's [Geometric Data Processing Group](https://groups.csail.mit.edu/gdpgroup/) at the [MIT Computer Science and Artificial Intelligence Lab](https://www.csail.mit.edu/).
+I'm a third-year PhD student in Prof. Justin Solomon's [Geometric Data Processing Group](https://groups.csail.mit.edu/gdpgroup/) at the [MIT Computer Science and Artificial Intelligence Lab](https://www.csail.mit.edu/), where I work on methods for learning geometric structure for non-Euclidean data.
+I'm grateful to be supported by a 2022 Siebel Scholarship and an NSERC PGS-D Scholarship.

+I've spent Summer 2021 and 2022 interning with  Prof. [Michael Bronstein](https://en.wikipedia.org/wiki/Michael_Bronstein) and the Learning Methods team at Twitter [Cortex](https://cortex.twitter.com/)!

 I completed my undergrad degree in mathematics and economics at McGill University in Montreal.
 At McGill, I had the privilege of working with: